Jule Styne

-Jule Styne (/'dʒu:li/ JOO-lee; born Julius Kerwin Stein; December 31, 1905 – September 20, 1994) was an English-American songwriter and composer widely known for a series of Broadway musicals, including several famous frequently-revived shows that also became successful films: Gypsy, Gentlemen Prefer Blondes, and Funny Girl.
+Jule Styne (/'dʒu:li/ JOO-lee; born Julius Kerwin Stein; December 31, 1905 – September 20, 1994) was a British-American songwriter and composer widely known for a series of Broadway musicals, including several famous frequently-revived shows that also became successful films: Gypsy, Gentlemen Prefer Blondes, and Funny Girl.

 Early life

 Styne was born to a Jewish family in London, England.
 His parents, Anna Kertman and Isadore Stein, were emigrants from Ukraine (then part of the Russian Empire) and ran a small grocery.
 Even before his family left Britain, he did impressions on the stage of well-known singers, including Harry Lauder, who saw him perform and advised him to take up the piano.
 At the age of eight, he moved with his family to Chicago, where he began taking piano lessons.
 He proved to be a prodigy and performed with the Chicago, St. Louis, and Detroit symphonies before he was 10 years old.